Free Consultation: (312) 924-7575

 Adults are less likely to experience scalding burns than children but adults are often burned while at work.
 Many of these accidents result in the death or serious injury of an employee.
 Those who work with electricity are some of the most common employees to suffer burns.
 Electrical current is strong and can burn or singe instantaneously.
 Workers who deal with electricity should always receive proper instruction first and should be aware of the dangers they face.
 When all the safety precautions are taken, these work sites can be safe.
 However, when employers, general contractors, or management put the interests of the business before the safety of their employees, accidents often occur.

-What to Do if You Suffered a Burn Injury?
+What to Do if You Suffered Burn?

 Immediately after being exposed to a burning agent, the most important thing to do is to remove the heat source.
 This means removing your hand from a hot grill or removing clothing that may be burning.
 If a hot liquid has been spilled on you, it means neutralizing the effects of the liquid by using cold water on the burned area.

-Prompt medical treatment can make a big difference in the intensity and the degree of the burn suffered, as well as the long-term effects.
+Prompt medical treatment can make a big difference in the intensity and the degree of the burn suffered as well as the long term effects.
 If you or someone around you has been burned, you should seek immediate medical care.
 In addition to treating the exterior injuries caused by the burn, doctors can make sure that a victim gets the medical treatment needed so that the healthy skin around the burn can heal and so that the risks of infection are as small as possible.

 Unfortunately, many serious burns leave permanent damage, including scars, scar tissue, and loss of movement.
-These scars can be disfiguring and unsightly, in addition to posing threats to a victim’s overall health.
+These scars can be disfiguring and unsightly in addition to posing threats to a victim’s overall health.
 When you have suffered a burn through the fault of another, the law may provide you with the opportunity for relief.
 Whether through a claim against the negligent person or company directly or through a worker’s compensation claim, you may be entitled to monetary damages.

 According to data from the American Burn Association (ABA), over 450,000 serious burn injuries occur in the United States each year.
 Approximately 10,000 people die every year from burn-related infections.
-Many people suffer severe burn injuries after a car accident due to open flames, chemicals, or electrical problems.
+Many people suffer severe burn injuries after a car accident, due to open flames, chemicals, or electrical problems.
 Often, these injuries are the result of the negligent or reckless conduct of others.

 People usually associate burns with fires, but burns can occur from a range of different types of accidents.
-For instance, a car accident could cause a person to sustain a radiological or chemical burn if a hazardous materials truck was involved, a thermal burn from contact with ignited gasoline or a car’s heated metal frame, or an electrical burn if the accident involves a power line.
+For instance, a car accident could cause a person to sustain a radiological or chemical burn if a hazardous truck was involved, a thermal burn from contact with ignited gasoline or a car’s heated metal frame, or an electrical burn if the accident involves a power line.

 The many different types and causes of burn injuries include:

-• Flames or fires cause approximately 44 percent of all burn injuries.
+• Flames or fire cause approximately 44 percent of all burn injuries.
 House fires, motor vehicle accidents, the improper use of flammable liquids, or clothing that caught fire from stoves and heaters may cause flame burns.
 The smoke from flames and fire can lead to respiratory problems.

 • A flash of intense heat for a brief period of time.
 Explosions of flammable liquids such as gasoline, propane, and natural gas frequently cause flash burns.
 Clothing may protect the skin somewhat, but if it contains flammable material, it may ignite.

-• Scald burns caused by hot metal, liquid, or steam, are responsible for about 35 percent of burn injuries.
+• Scald burns, caused by hot metal, liquid, or steam, are responsible for about 35 percent of burn injuries.
 Tragically, 61 percent of scalding accidents happen to children less than five years old.

 • Friction burns usually occur when the skin gets dragged repeatedly over a rough surface.
 It’s both an abrasion and a heat burn.
 Friction burns are common in motorcycle and bike accidents.
 In some cases, friction burns can even impact muscle and bone.

-What kinds of incidents commonly cause burn injuries in Chicago?
+What kinds of incidents commonly cause burns?

 • Defective Products: Products that are manufactured and released to the public with serious defects are another common cause of burn injuries.
 Some of the most recent examples include exploding cell phones, hoverboards, and e-cigarettes.
 All of these incidents were caused by batteries that were known to be defective.
 In situations like these, the designer, manufacturer, or retailer of the product may be liable.

 • Defective or Broken Home Appliances: Major home appliances and heating equipment, such as space heaters and water heaters, are another common cause of burn injuries.
-In some instances, bad luck or user error is responsible for these incidents.
-But in cases where a landlord or property owner was notified that an appliance was defective and failed to fix it, they may be held liable for any injuries.
+In some instances, bad luck or user error are responsible for these incidents.
+But in cases where a landlord or property owner were notified that an appliance was defective and failed to fix it, they may be held liable for any injuries.

 • Rental Home and Apartment Fires: House and apartment fires caused by faulty wiring, broken smoke detectors, and defective kitchen equipment can all cause serious burn injuries and deaths each year.
 If an apartment or house fire was caused by a landlord’s negligence, you may be able to hold them liable for any damages incurred due to your injuries.

 • Defective Auto Parts: Defective auto parts can cause vehicles to catch fire in certain instances.
-Some of the most common defective auto parts that cause fires include electrical components, airbags, and fuel systems.
+Some of the most common defective auto parts that cause fires include electrical components, air bags, and fuel systems.

 How are burn injuries classified?

 Burns are defined by how deep they are and how large an area they cover.
 A large burn injury is likely to include burned areas of different depths.
-The injury may damage not only the skin but in some cases, also damages deeper tissues, muscles, and bones.
+The injury may damage not only the skin, but in some cases, also damages deeper tissues, muscles, and bones.

 There are four primary classifications, or degrees, of burns: